QueueClassic/queue_classic/readme.markdown

       end
     end
 After running this migration, your database should be ready to go.
 As a sanity check, enqueue a job and then issue a SELECT in the postgres console.

+Be sure and add the index to the id column.
+This will help out the worker if the queue should ever reach an obscene length.
+It made a huge difference when running the benchmark.

 __script/console__
     QC.enqueue "Class.method"